India closely monitoring situation in Afghanistan; gearing up to evacuate staff from Kabul | Law-Order

 It is learnt that a fleet of C-17 Globemaster military transport aircraft of the Indian Air Force is kept on standby to undertake evacuation missions.

-The people cited above said India will not put the lives of its staffers at the embassy and its citizens in Kabul at any risk and plans have already been finalised for emergency evacuation.
+The people cited above said India will not put the lives of its staffers at the embassy and its citizens in Kabul at any risk and plans have already been finalised in case they require emergency evacuation.

 ''The government is closely monitoring fast-paced developments in Afghanistan.
 We will not put the lives of our staff at the Indian Embassy in Kabul at any risk,'' said a source.